metagentools/ConDiGA/README.md

 kraken2 --threads 16 --db $DBNAME --use-names --output kraken_res_0.1.txt --confidence 0.1 --report kraken_report_0.1.txt MEGAHIT_output/final.contigs.fa
 ```

 Now, you can run the `convert` command to convert your result to a form that can be used as input to `condiga`.
+The result will be saved to the `Kraken` folder.
+Currently, `convert` supports results from Kraken2, Kaiju and BLAST.

 ```
 mkdir Kraken
 convert -i kraken_res_0.1.txt -t kraken -o Kraken
 ```

+**NOTE:** Since, different annotation tools output results in different formats, you have to format the annotation results using `covert` which will output the result in a standard format readable by ConDiGA.

 ### Step 3: Obtain coverage of contigs